Opuntia microdasys var. pallida Borg

 Bunny Ears, Bunny Ears Cactus, Bunny Cactus, Polka Dot Cactus, Bunny-Ears Prickly-Pear

-Opuntia microdasys var. pallida is an evergreen perennial forms a dense shrub up to 24 inches (60 cm) tall (occasionally more), composed of green, pad-like stems, up to 6 inches (15 cm) long and up to 5 inches (12.5 cm) broad.
-It has no spines, but instead has numerous pale yellow glochids up to 0.12 inch (3 mm) long at each pale yellow aureole.
-The flowers are up to 2 inches (5 cm) across and have broad, yellow tepals, yellow anthers, and dark green stigma lobes.
-The flowers are followed by round to egg-shaped, up to 2 inches (5 cm) long, red to purplish, spineless but glochid-dotted fruits.
+Opuntia microdasys var. pallida is a cactus that forms a dense shrub composed of green, pad-like stems.
+It grows up to 24 inches (60 cm) tall, occasionally more.
+Stems are up to 6 inches (15 cm) long and up to 5 inches (12.5 cm) wide.
+They have no spines but instead have numerous pale yellow glochids at each pale yellow areole.
+Flowers are up to 2 inches (5 cm) in diameter and have broad yellow tepals, yellow anthers, and dark green stigma lobes.
+They are followed by round to egg-shaped, up to 2 inches (5 cm) long, red to purplish, spineless but glochid-dotted fruits.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).